 The day after the settlement is reached, segregationists bomb the Gaston Motel where MLK was staying.
 On May 13, 1963, federal troops arrive in Birmingham.
 The Birmingham protests prove to be the turning point in the war to end legal segregation in the South.

-Monument / Landmark in Washington, DC, United States
+Monument / Landmark in Washington DC, DC, United States

 The March on Washington for Jobs and Freedom on August 28, 1963 is the largest civil rights demonstration in history with nearly 250,000 marchers.
 MLK leads the march for Jobs and Freedom.
 The demonstrators demand an end to state-supported segregation and equal job opportunities.
 At the march, MLK makes his memorable “I Have a Dream” speech.